Commercial Real Estate Terms and Definitions

 In-line Store

-A retail store placed adjacent to neighboring retailers so that the fronts of the stores are in a straight line and behind what is considered the lease line.
-Tenants operating in the common area are not considered in-line vendors.
+A retail store in a strip or neighborhood shopping center placed adjacent to neighboring retailers so that the fronts of the stores are in a straight line.

 Incubator

 An economic development tool created to support new businesses.
-Typically lab or office space or both provided for free or at a deep discount in buildings owned or leased by municipalities.
+Typically, lab and/or office space is provided to tenants at a discount, usually in exchange for equity when privately owned or commitments to stay local when municipally funded.
 Business assistance and financing opportunities may be provided as startups gain momentum.

 Industrial Building

 A structure used primarily for manufacturing, research and development, production, maintenance, and storage or distribution of goods or both.
 It can include some office space.
 Industrial buildings are divided into three primary classifications: manufacturing, warehouse or distribution, and flex.
-(The typical characteristics of the most common types of industrial buildings are shown in the Industrial Building Types Matrix.)
+(See Industrial Building Types Matrix in the PDF of the report.)

 Infill

-Infill is the development of one or more buildings on underutilized land situated between existing buildings.
-Infill development is typically done in dense environments where land is scarce.
-The slightly broader term “land-recycling” is sometimes used.
+Infill is the development of one or more improvements on vacant or underutilized land within largely developed areas.
+Infill development is typically done in dense environments where land is scarce but may also occur in developed portions of rural areas.
+(Synonym: Land Recycling)

 Innovation Center or District

-Geographic areas with concentrations of innovative firms and entrepreneurial activity that focus on strengthening and growing new businesses and commercializing their products or services or both.
+Geographic areas with concentrations of innovative firms and entrepreneurial activity that focus on strengthening and growing new businesses and commercializing their products and/or services.

 Internal Rate of Return (IRR)